Understanding Art: Modern Art from Impressionism to Now

 Dr Michael Paraskos is a very experienced adult education tutor, having taught for over twenty-five years.
-He holds a Fellowship of the Higher Education Academy, is a Fellow of the Royal Society of Arts, and also teaches art history to undergraduate students at the City and Guilds of London School of Art.
+He holds a Fellowship of the Higher Education Academy, is a Fellow of the Royal Society of Arts, and also teaches art history to undergraduate students at the City and Guilds of London Art School.

-Michael is a writer of both fiction and non-fiction and has published very widely on art of this period, as well as reviewing exhibitions and novels for BBC Radio 4’s Front Row and The Spectator magazine.
-His novel In Search of Sixpence was published in 2016 and his second, called Rabbitman, was published in 2017.
+He is a writer of both fiction and non-fiction and has published very widely on art of this period, as well as reviewing exhibitions and novels for BBC Radio 4’s Front Row and The Spectator magazine.
+His first novel In Search of Sixpence was published in 2016 and his second, called Rabbitman, was published in 2017.